awickert/gFlex/README.md

 ###### Windows

 Download [**python(x,y)**](https://code.google.com/p/pythonxy/wiki/Downloads) or another full-featured distribution such as **Anaconda**; both of these distributions have been tested successfully with gFlex.
-Pythonxy and several others also contain the required packages (including the numerical libraries), the iPython console, and the Spyder IDE; [**Spyder**](https://code.google.com/p/spyderlib/) is a nice IDE that will provide a familiar-looking interface for users accustomed to Matlab.
+Python(x,y) and several others also contain the required packages (including the numerical libraries), the iPython console, and the Spyder IDE; [**Spyder**](https://code.google.com/p/spyderlib/) is a nice IDE that will provide a familiar-looking interface for users accustomed to Matlab.

 ###### Mac